Airtable/blocks/packages/sdk/docs/api.md

 -   **See: sdk.viewport**

 ViewportConstraint - when mounted, applies constraints to the viewport.
+Like [addMinSize][162], will fullscreen the block if necessary and possible when `minSize` is updated.

 ##### Examples